 Aave Protocol is a money market which enables loans via liquidity pools in the different currencies proposed across various markets.
-Depositors receive derivative aTokens, in exchange of cryptocurrency deposits.
+Depositors receive aTokens, in exchange of cryptocurrency deposits.

 The liquidity of the protocol is the availability of the capital to face business operations: borrowing amounts for loans and redeeming aTokens.
 It is a key metric, as lack of liquidity will block business operations.

 At any point in time, the liquidity of the protocol can be assessed through the utilisation ratio: the share of reserve that is currently borrowed for each currency.